 We love our luxury vinyl planks since this material makes our camper van feel like a natural home.

 Next in the van conversion build order is to install the walls.

 If you have already installed furring strips (step #8) inside your van, you will attach your walls to these furring strips.

 The two most common wall materials used for camper conversions are:

 - Plywood (1/4″-1/2″ thickness)

-We chose to use plywood in our van conversion because we preferred to have a smoother and more streamlined look.
+We used plywood in our van conversion because we preferred a smoother, more streamlined look.

-But before putting up your walls, you want to make sure your wiring (step #9) and insulation (step #10) is completed.
-Because once your walls go up, it will be difficult to go back and fix any mistakes from previous steps.
+But before putting up your walls, you want to make sure your wiring (step #9) and insulation (step #10) are completed.
+Because once your walls go up, it will be challenging to go back and fix any mistakes from previous steps.

-Just like with the walls, you will be attaching your ceiling to the furring strips that you installed in step #8.
+Just like with the walls, you will attach your ceiling to the furring strips you installed in step #8.

 The two most common ceiling materials used for camper conversions are: